baresthesiometer, baraesthesiometer (s) (noun)

 , cardioanesthesias (pl)

-An agent that is capable of inducing a total or a partial loss of sensation; especially, tactile sensation and pain which is administered to patients with heart disease; especially; in preparations for cardiac surgeries: When Nadir went to the surgery room, the anesthetist administered a special cardioanesthesia.
+An agent that is capable of inducing a total or a partial loss of sensation, especially tactile sensation and pain which is administered to patients with heart disease, particularly in preparations for cardiac surgeries: When Nadir went to the surgery room, the anesthetist administered a special cardioanesthesia.

 , more cardioesthetic, most cardioesthetic

-A reference to the feeling or sensation associated with the heart: Sharon felt a sudden cardioesthetic sensation while she was doing her housework; so, she contacted her doctor who came to examine her.
+A reference to the feeling associated with the heart: Sharon felt a sudden cardioesthetic sensation while she was doing her housework, so she contacted her doctor who came to examine her.

 The index of anesthesia history, Parts 1, 2, and 3.